Cognitive Bias, Expert Testimony and the 2009 NAS Critique

 Last updated:

-In 2009, the United States National Academy of Sciences (NAS) published a report that redrew the landscape of forensic science: "Strengthening Forensic Science in the United States: A Path Forward."
-Its opening finding was blunt: with the exception of nuclear DNA analysis, no forensic discipline had been rigorously shown to reliably connect crime scene evidence to a specific individual or event.
-Fire investigation received particular scrutiny.
-The report's chapter on fire and arson investigation documented what experienced defence lawyers had argued for years: several pattern-based indicators used to determine origin and classify fires as incendiary had no empirical foundation, had never been validated against controlled experimental fires, and were applied by examiners whose proficiency was not systematically tested.
+In 2009, the US National Academy of Sciences published "Strengthening Forensic Science in the United States: A Path Forward."
+Its fire-investigation chapter documented that pattern-based indicators used to classify fires as incendiary lacked empirical foundation, had never been validated against controlled experimental fires, and were applied by examiners whose proficiency was not systematically tested.
+The report drew a clear line: fire investigation before 2009 operated largely on untested heuristic, and the post-2009 discipline has been working to close that gap.

-The NAS committee, chaired by Harry T. Edwards (senior judge, US Court of Appeals for the DC Circuit) and C. Michael Ioannidis (materials scientist), reviewed fire investigation alongside fingerprints, bite marks, hair analysis, and other disciplines.
+The NAS committee, co-chaired by Harry T. Edwards (senior judge, US Court of Appeals for the DC Circuit) and Constantine Gatsonis (biostatistician, Brown University), reviewed fire investigation alongside fingerprints, bite marks, hair analysis, and other disciplines.
 Its fire-investigation findings, reported in Chapter 9, cited several specific categories of concern.

 First, the empirical foundation problem.
 Many pattern indicators used to determine fire origin, including the shape of the burn pattern at the presumed area of origin, alligator charring depth and surface texture, low burn lines running along floor surfaces, and the distribution of calcination on gypsum wallboard, had been applied as heuristics derived from the personal experience of trained investigators.
 The NAS found that few of these indicators had been subjected to controlled experimental testing to determine their specificity: that is, whether they occurred in accidental fires without any added accelerant.
 The UL research published between 2004 and 2011, in which NFPA 921-based investigators blind-interpreted fire scene photographs from both arson and accidental fires, found error rates that were significantly higher than the near-zero error rates implied by examiner confidence.
 In some rounds, examiners disagreed with each other and with the known reference classification at rates above 20 per cent.